If you’ve always dreamt of growing your own vegetables, you’ll be pleased to know it’s probably easier than you think.

 Radishes

-Radishes can be ready just 24 days after sowing, and their light, peppery flavour and crunchy texture mean they’re an excellent way to spruce up salads – though they’re also delicious in stir-fries, noodle soups, or sliced on top of avocado toast.
+Radishes can be ready just 24 days after sowing, and their light, peppery flavour and crunchy texture are an excellent way to spruce up salads.
+They’re also delicious in stir-fries, noodle soups, or sliced on top of avocado toast.

-You can sow seeds directly into the ground or into a pot – just keep them about two inches apart in loose soil.
+You can sow seeds directly into the ground or a pot – just keep them about two inches apart in loose soil.
 One of the reasons radishes are so easy to grow is that they’re hardy plants that require very little maintenance and don’t usually struggle with pests or frosts.
-They also like cool weather, so you can also sow them well into autumn – but seeds sown in spring and summer usually do best.
+Because they also like cool weather, you can sow them well into autumn, but seeds sown in spring and summer usually do best.

-One of the most popular radish varieties to try is ‘French Breakfast’ – which has crisp red and white roots – while ‘Scarlet Globe’ is a vibrant crimson with white flesh.
-The ‘Pink Beauty’, ‘Easter Egg’, and ‘Valentine’s Day’ varieties are all easy to grow too, and if you’re looking for a bright selection of colours, try ‘Rainbow Mixed’.
+One of the most popular radish varieties is ‘French Breakfast’ – which has crisp red and white roots – while ‘Scarlet Globe’ is a vibrant crimson with white flesh.
+The ‘Pink Beauty’, ‘Easter Egg’, and ‘Valentine’s Day’ varieties are easy to grow, too, and if you’re looking for a bright selection of colours, try ‘Rainbow Mixed’.

 For more on growing your own radishes, have a read of this RHS guide.